Bernard Carey: Subsequent career

 In 1982, Carey ran for both as the Republican nominee for President of the Cook County Board of Commissioners and a Republican nominee to be a member of the Cook County Board of Commissioners from suburban Cook County.
 He lost the race for president, but won election to be a member of the board.

 In 1986, Carey made an unsuccessful run for Illinois Attorney General, replacing James T. Ryan as the Republican nominee after Ryan withdrew from the race due to domestic violence allegations.
 This meant that Carey had to withdraw from the race to win reelection to the Cook County Board of Commissioners, thus meaning his tenure on the board ended that December.

 In May 1988, the Illinois Supreme Court would appoint Carey a judge on the Cook County Circuit Court, filling the vacancy left when George M. Marovich was appointed to the federal bench.
 His appointment was effective on May 5, 1988, and lasted until 1990.
 The constituency of the judgeship was suburban Cook County.
 In 1990, Carey won the Republican nomination for the judgeship unopposed, Carey won reelection in the general election.

 Death

 Carey died of stomach cancer on June 1, 2018, at his retirement home in Naples, Florida.
 His widow, Mary Rita Carey, disclosed his death to the press on June 4.
 His widow revealed, after his death, that he had been diagnosed with the stomach cancer in November 2017.

 Personal life

-Carey had met Mary Rita, who would become his wife, at a church dance social at St. John Fisher in Evergreen Park, Illinois.
+Carey had met Mary Rita, who would become his wife, at a church dance social at St. John Fisher in Chicago, Illinois.
 He died just over a week shy of what would have been their 60th wedding anniversary.

 Carey was a longtime resident of South Holland, Illinois.
 After he retired at the age of 59, he and his wife moved to Florida in 1995.

 Carey and his wife had five children.
 They had ten grandchildren and three great-grandchildren by the time of Carey's death.